 Pursuant to the Public Records Act (California Government Code (G.C.)
 Section 6250, et seq.), a person may request to review and/or receive a copy of any public record.
 While there are certain records exempt by statute (G.C.
 6254), records of the City are public, and the goal of the City Clerk’s Department is to provide quick and easy access to public records.

+Records that are not available above can be requested by submitting a request to the City.
 It is not always feasible to provide an immediate copy for review or duplication, however the City strives to provide requested records within 10 days, or the requestor will be notified within 10 days of when the record(s) may be available.
 The City may invoke an extension of time to determine whether to comply with your request if there is a need to:

 - Search for and collect the requested records from field facilities.